jump-dev/MathOptInterface.jl/docs/src/submodules/Test/overview.md

     config::Config{T},
 ) where {T}
     # Use the `@requires` macro to check conditions that the test function
-    # requires in order to run.
-Models failing this `@requires` check will
+    # requires to run.
+Models failing this `@requires` check will silently skip
-    # silently skip the test.
+    # the test.
     @requires MOI.supports_constraint(
         model,
         MOI.VariableIndex,